gabhijit/xdp-tutorial-rs/templates/basic/basic-03/README.md

 In this tutorial, we are maintaining a simple statistics about the total packets and the total bytes that are handled by individual action in the `XDP` maps of type `Array`.
 As seen in the previous tutorials, whenever an XDP program is attached to a specific interface, that program is invoked for every received packet on the interface and a specific action will be taken for each packet.
 Currently, we are just recording the packets received and take the `XDP_PASS` action.
 For each received packet, the `Array`(`Map`) created is updated.

 The corresponding user space program will read this `Map` and log the received packet count on the console.

-## Exercises

-In addition to the existing programs, additional exercises are provided to work with -

-1. Per CPU Arrays
-2. Using the data from the `Context` to count the number of bytes.

-Thus this exercise should serve as a good starting point for real `XDP` program.

 # APIs